Ministry of Justice Commissioning of New Prison Education Contracts

 Events and Resources

-These changes potentially open up the procurement landscape to a much wider range of organisations.
-The MoJ have been working to inform and consult this audience through a series of events.
-You can read the PLA's findings from these events below:
+These changes will present procurement opportunities to a much wider range of organisations.
+The MoJ has been working to inform and consult this audience through a series of events.
+The following have been held to date:

 - 'Things we know, and things we don’t: an update' (October 2017)